Opioid Addiction Crisis Beds

 Although not considered medically dangerous, the detox process can be highly unpleasant and it’s best to have close supervision as you complete it.

-Western Maryland Health System Has Crisis Beds Available
+UPMC Western Maryland Has Crisis Beds Available